joellenhq/organization-tool/README.md

 # organization-tool
-Python application that helps with time management
+Python application that helps with time management - currently in progress

 ## Table of contents
 * [General info](#general-info)